hep-gc/production-helpers/local/README.md

 - the number of running condor jobs
 - the IP of the VM
 - the job slots that do not run a payload

+Note: VO, cloudscheduler machine, and ssh port are configured static within at the top

 usage: ./checkVMtatus.sh CLOUD CPUs